octree-gva/Zeitline/packages/zeitline/README.md

   - `size: number`: Size of events circles
 - **`dragAndDrop`**
   - `throttle: number`: Margin to drag and drop the pivot more easily
+  - `zoneWidth: number`: Width of the drag zone

 ## Dev